 - What guidance are you following to make this decision?

-We weighed recommendations from the CDC and the State of Wisconsin, as well as input from our medical partner Prevea Health and our public safety partners.
+We weighed recommendations from the CDC and the State of Wisconsin, as well as input from our medical partner Prevea Health.

 - Can I change distances for my virtual option?

-You can run the distance of your choice, but you will receive a t-shirt and medal for the event you were registered for.
+You can run the distance of your choice, but you will receive a t-shirt and medal for the event you are registered for.

-- If defer to 2021 can I change event distances?
+- If I defer to 2022 can I change event distances?

-When you defer you will be transferred to the equivalent event for 2021.
-When registration officially opens for 2021 you can change events per our usual process, including transferring your registration to someone else.
+When you defer you will be moved to the equivalent event for 2022.
+When registration officially opens for 2022 you can change events per our usual process, including transferring your registration to someone else.

 - How do I select the virtual or deferment option?

-Please visit your confirmation email and select EDIT REGISTRATION.
-This will bring you to a page where you can transfer your registration to the virtual run or defer your registration to 2021.
-If you do not select either option, your entry fee will be donated to our charity partners.
+The deferment deadline is January 31, 2021.
+Please visit your confirmation email and select MANAGE YOUR REGISTRATION.
+This will bring you to a page where you can defer your registration to 2022.
+If you do nothing with your current registration, you will be sent a race packet for the 2021 virtual event in May.

 - What is a virtual run?

 A virtual run allows you to cover the miles of your chosen event– marathon, half marathon, relay or 5K – on your own.
 You pick the place and the time.
 Please follow guidelines for appropriate social distancing.
-We will send you your bib, t-shirt and medal via mail.
+We will send you your race packet via mail.

 - When will I get my bib, t-shirt and medal?
 Do I need to submit my results?

-Your packet including your bib, t-shirt and medal will be mailed by May 11.
-You are in no way required to submit your results, but we are working on an option for you to do so if you wish!
+Your packet including your bib, t-shirt and medal will be mailed in late April.
+You are in no way required to submit your results, but you can do so if you wish!

 - Can I run my virtual run indoors?